 Home Equity Partner is asked a lot about U.S. credit scores and what we use them for as it is part of the application process.
 We wanted to break this down and offer more about credit scores and how we use them.

 Banks often use credit scores as a key measurement of your home loan worthiness.
 Home Equity Partner is very different in this sense.

 General Facts About Credit Scores

 Developed in the late 1950s, a credit score in the U.S. is supposed to be a comparative estimate of an individual’s creditworthiness based on a measurement of one’s credit report.
-The idea being that businesses lending can estimate the risk of lending money to those consumers.
-This was intended to be more “fair” as it was excluding personal information about the consumer and focusing on something measurable.
+The idea is that businesses lending can estimate the risk of lending money to those consumers.
+This was intended to be more “fair” as it was excluding personal information about the consumer and focused on something measurable.

-The FICO score which generally ranges from 300 to 850 is used by most companies and commonly comes from Experian, Equifax, or TransUnion.
+Now the FICO score which generally ranges from 300 to 850 is used by most companies and commonly comes from Experian, Equifax, or TransUnion.